Travel Insurance Policy Types

 Single Trip Travel Insurance

-This is a cost effective option if you’re taking one, may two trips per year and is a good for short and long breaks alike with cover being tailored around your destination and travel dates.
+This is a cost effective option if you’re taking one, maybe two trips per year and is good for short and long breaks alike with cover being tailored around your destination and travel dates.
 You may find it easier to get accepted for single trip travel insurance over annual cover if you live with pre-existing medical conditions or are over 65.
 Most policies allow for a maximum of eight people to be on one policy, so you and your travelling companions can be insured together.

 View more information about Single Trip Travel Insurance >>